gzgracez/CS-109A-Final-Project/docs/final_notebook/models.md

     [Logistic Regression] Classification accuracy for test set: 0.6709486166007905

 Our baseline logistic model is able to achieve an accuracy of roughly 69.4% in the training set, and 67.1% in the test set.

-# Add Quadratic Terms
+# Logistic Classifier with Quadratic Terms

 ```python